Foreign teams join Morocco quake rescue efforts

 The authorities recorded more than 1,300 deaths in Al-Haouz province alone.

-According to Moroccan public television, “more than 18,000 families have been affected” by the quake in Al-Haouz, the site of its epicentre.
+According to Moroccan public television, “more than 18,000 families have been affected” by the quake in Al-Haouz, the site of the epicentre.

-Citizens on Sunday rushed to hospitals in Marrakech to donate blood while many others mobilised to help those affected.
+Citizens rushed to hospitals in Marrakesh to donate blood, while many others mobilised to help those affected.

-Some parts of Marrakech’s historic medina and its network of alleyways saw significant damage, with mounds of rubble and crumpled buildings.
+Some parts of Marrakesh’s historic medina and its network of alleyways saw significant damage, with mounds of rubble and crumpled buildings.

 The Red Cross warned it could take years to repair the damage caused by the quake.
 Its Middle East and North Africa director, Mr Hossam Elsharkawi, said: “It won’t be a matter of a week or two...
 We are counting on a response that will take months, if not years.”